NKSP Language

 data.
 Thus the individual event handler instances will modify the

-variables of each other, causing
+$i and $velocity variables of each other, causing

 an undesired misbehavior.